openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Type arguments can be reference types or wildcards.

-If a value type is specified as a type argument in the generic instantiation, then the boxing conversion applies to that type (see :ref:`Primitive Types Conversions`).
+If a value type is specified as a type argument in the generic instantiation, then the boxing conversion applies to the type (see :ref:`Boxing Conversions`).

 .. code-block:: abnf